 Mangos are native to India, where they have been cultivated for over 5,000 years.
 There, mangoes symbolize love and friendship, and traditional paisley designs were originally based on curved mango shapes.
 Over time, the fruit has traveled around the world and is now an integral part of most tropical cuisines.
 In fact, mangoes are the No. 1 fruit in the world, outpacing banana consumption by 3 to 1!

-How To Tell If a Mango Is Ripe
+How to Tell If a Mango Is Ripe

 Each mango variety has its own ripeness indicators (more on that below), but the best way to tell if a mango is ripe is its feel and smell.
 The fruit should give slightly when gently squeezed (like an avocado) and have a fragrant scent that’s similar to peaches.

 The biggest issue when shopping for mangoes is over-ripeness.
 When mangoes pass their prime, they can become unpleasantly fibrous and develop a strong turpentine-like scent and flavor.
 Avoid fruit that is soft and bruised or mangoes that have lots of dark freckling or large black spots.
+The best approach is to select firm, mature fruits, then let them ripen at home at room temperature.

 How to Store Mango